SegoCode/RamonWare/README.md

 ## About

-RamonWare is a batch tool that uses AES encryption to simulate the process of file encryption typically used in ransomware attacks.
+RamonWare is a batch prototype that models the detection phase and lock-screen presentation of a ransomware incident.
+Matching files are inventoried; they are neither encrypted nor deleted.

 ## Features